California Fair Housing Act: An Overview

 The Federal Fair Housing Act protects individuals from experiencing housing discrimination based on 7 classes.
 These are, race, color, religion, sex, familial status, nationality, and disability.
 The FHA applies to both public and private housing, including houses, apartments, dormitories, mobile homes, and even homeless shelters.

-California extends additional protection to tenants based on immigration status, gender identity, citizenship status, ancestry, primary language, military and veteran status, income source, and sexual orientation.
-The following are specific examples of discriminatory practices that would be illegal as per the Fair Housing Act:
+California extends additional housing protection against discrimination based on immigration status, gender identity, citizenship status, ancestry, primary language, military and veteran status, income source, and sexual orientation of a person.
+The following are specific examples of discrimination that would be illegal under California Fair Housing Laws:

-• Refusing to make reasonable accommodations for a disabled tenant
+• Refusing to make reasonable accommodations for a tenant with a disability.

 a person in a wheelchair talking on the phone in their kitchen